Nike Downshifter 6 Review Facts

 • In – shoe fabric lining that breathes

 • Lace closures that don’t open easily

 The Nike sixth generation Downshifter is an excellent entry level, well priced running shoe.
-Buyers have also found this shoe to be comfortable enough, good looking enough and durable enough to wear on an everyday basis whether for casual or working out.
+Buyers have also found this shoe to be comfortable enough, good-looking enough and durable enough to wear on an everyday basis whether for casual or working out.
 With its solid construction of mesh uppers with synthetic overlays, the Downshifter offers breathability and comfort.
 The outer soles are durable and rugged while the midsoles provide excellent cushioning and comfort.
-One of the most attractive things about this entry level running shoe is the price.
+One of the most attractive things about this entry-level running shoe is the price.
 It is a Nike shoe with the looks and basic features of any Nike line for a relatively reasonable price of $40 – 60 at most online sites and brick and mortar retailers.
-This is an excellent shoe for beginning runner.
+This is an excellent shoe for the beginning runner.